hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 (i) indicates variable-length encoding, explained in section 8.1 in [QUIC transport](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html)

-The ECT(0), ECT(1) and CE counters are in the worst case encoded with 8 octets each, this however assumes that all counters have very large values and a lot of packets have been send in this connection.
+The ECT(0), ECT(1) and CE counters are in the worst case encoded with 8 octets each, this however assumes that all counters have very large values and a lot of packets have been sent in this connection.

 ## Reduction of overhead
 Currently no header size optimization schemes are considered, besides the variable integers.